minhmanho/respecting_content_ist/README.md

 ## License

-This repository (as well as its materials) is non-commercial and for research purposes only.
+This repository (as well as its materials) is for non-commercial uses and research purposes only.

 ## Contact